Our Top Picks

 • Apply a small amount of Goo Gone or a similar wax remover product to the wax and let it sit for several minutes.
 Wipe clean with a soft cloth.

-• Pour rubbing alcohol or vinegar over the wax, let it soak in for 5-10 minutes, and then wipe away.
+• Pour rubbing alcohol or vinegar over the wax, let it soak in for 5 to 10 minutes, and then wipe away.
 The alcohol will help loosen the wax’s bond from the glass.

 Candle with holder and overflowing wax